pweyeo/oncemore/content/docs/abpchromium/quickstart.md

 toc: true
 ---

-## Writing Filters
+## About ABP Chromium

-Adblock Plus Chromium (**ABP Chromium**) is a software development kit that you can use to integrate eyeo's ad-filtering technology into Chromium-based browsers.
+Adblock Plus Chromium (**ABP Chromium**) is a software development kit (**SDK**) that you can use to integrate eyeo's ad-filtering technology into Chromium-based browsers.

-Built from a fork of the [Chromium project](https://adblockplus.org/), ABP Chromium leverages eyeo's **something something something** to serve as the basis for developing your own browser.
+Built from a fork of the [Chromium project](https://adblockplus.org/), ABP Chromium leverages eyeo's ad-blocking functionality and filter lists to serve as the basis for developing your own browser.

 You can get started with ABP Chromium SDK in just two stages:

 1. Verify your Chromium dependencies.
 2. Fork ABP Chromium from eyeo's GitLab repository.

-By the end of this quickstart guide, you'll have cloned the ABP Chromium project and implemented a **somethng something** for further use.
+By the end of this quickstart guide, you'll have cloned the ABP Chromium project and laid the ground work for the development of your own Chromium-based ad-filtering browser.

 {{< alert icon="👉" text="This guide assumes familiarity with both Git and the command line." />}}